 Releasing his own brand of sex toys

-Earlier this year, Motörhead teamed up with sex toy company Lovehoney for a series of torpedo-shaped vibrators adorned with the band’s logo.
+Earlier in 2015, Motörhead teamed up with sex toy company Lovehoney for a series of torpedo-shaped vibrators adorned with the band’s logo.
 Dubbed ‘The Official Pleasure Collection’, Lemmy later claimed not to have had prior knowledge of the product.
 “The sex toy thing was a surprise, but it seems to be working out,” he told Uproxx, before adding that he expected to hear feedback about the intimate products from fans shortly.
 Well, we hope they fulfilled his wish.

 Waking a fan from a coma with his music